 Ah, the question on everyone’s mind.
 And it’s a good one.

 In reality, then, it’s a question that’s much harder to answer.
 Hormones are, as regular Hormonas will know, deeply individual.
-Which means your Menopause won’t be quite the same as the woman’s standing next to you.
+Which means your Menopausal transition won’t be quite the same as the woman’s standing next to you.
 And coming out of Menopause will be down to a complex, interlocking range of factors that are unique to you.

 FSH and Low Estrogen